-- With the goal of developing excellent researchers, who are able to conduct research at the intersection between business and society, the Research Master Business in Society meets the domain specific requirements established for Research Master programmes in the Netherlands worth of 120 ECTS of course work, and aims to offer: - a) The focus on the relations between business and society as a connecting anchor to the whole programme.
+- The goal of the Research Master Business in Society is to develop excellent researchers who are able to conduct research at the intersection between business and society.
+The Research Master Business in Society meets the domain specific requirements established for Research Master programmes in the Netherlands worth of 120 ECTS of course work.
+Specifically, it aims to offer: - a) The focus on the relations between business and society as a connecting anchor to the whole programme.
 Throughout the 2-year programme students work on conceptualizing and empirically addressing problems related to business and its interaction with society, i.e., in the courses 'Interdisciplinary project "Business in Society" I and II' and the course 'Business in Society'; - b) The programme's three core pillars are inspired by the liberal arts and science educational philosophy: becoming a theorist (inspired by literary arts), becoming a methodologist (inspired by mathematical arts), and specializing in practice (in a sub-discipline in preparation for individual PhD trajectories).
 A core objective of the programme is to develop students in strong theorizing, writing as well as research methods skills to help them become excellent researchers; - c) High quality academic deliverables: (a) a PhD proposal that can be submitted to the two faculties, and to other organizations for funding (including NWO Nederlandse Organisatie voor Wetenschappelijk Onderzoek), (b) and a publishable academic paper that can become a chapter of the student's prospective PhD dissertation; - d) Research experience (research internships) with the research groups of the Amsterdam Business Research Institute (VU) and/or the Research Institute of the Amsterdam Business School (UvA); - e) Skills, competencies, research experience and background to enter PhD at the two faculties of VU and UvA, other universities in the Netherlands and abroad, as well as other research positions outside of the academic realm, for example in companies or with the government or in private and public organisations.